Hussnain-Khan/backdoor/README.md

 - access.py: Client interface (run from attacker machine)

-A) how to install it in the week4 virtual machine,
+# A) how to install it in the week4 virtual machine

 Enable the host to communicate with the VM over port 4444, add this rule in VirtualBox: